jusic/tekija/README.rst

 Troubleshooting
 ---------------

-**Running build.py gives** ``TypeError: writelines() argument must be a sequence of strings``.
+**Running build.py gives**
+``TypeError: writelines() argument must be a sequence of strings``.

-This is probably a bug in staticjinja or jinja2, which prevents writing unicode characters (i.e. scandinavian alphabet) in the templates.
+This is probably a bug in staticjinja 0.0.8 or jinja2 2.6, which prevents writing unicode characters (i.e. scandinavian alphabet) in the templates.
-For a quick-and-dirty fix for this, patch the file ``venv/lib/python2.7/site-packages/jinja2/environment.py`` around line 1053
+For a quick-and-dirty fix for this, manually patch the file ``venv/lib/python2.7/site-packages/jinja2/environment.py`` around line 1053
 from: